Who Is Tom Baker IV? Meet the Founder of Wake Forest Matters

 Coming Home

-I left the military sector and came home.
+I left the military sector and came home to the community that Wake Forest Matters now covers.
 I used the Post-9/11 GI Bill to finish my B.S. in Political Science from Arizona State University.
 In 2016, I went to work on a congressional campaign in California as Research Director for a DCCC Red to Blue race.
 In 2018, I worked on election research at the North Carolina Democratic Party.
 I have worked every election cycle since—advising and supporting nonprofits, state and local governments, and federal partners on election safety, security monitoring, and threat assessment.

 During the 2020 election cycle, I served as a consultant on a team of intelligence professionals monitoring political violence and providing threat analysis to civil society groups as part of a national coalition to protect elections against malign actors.
 That experience led me to Princeton University’s Bridging Divides Initiative, where I served over four years as the North Carolina State Lead and Senior Research Specialist, working with stakeholders across the state’s political violence early warning and election safety infrastructure.